Human Trafficking Prevention

 What is Human Trafficking?

-Human trafficking is the exploitation of people through force, fraud, or coercion.
+Human trafficking is the exploitation of people through force, fraud, or coercion for the purpose of forced labor or sexual servitude.
 It can happen anywhere – including airports, bus stops, train stations, rest stops, and hotels across Pennsylvania.

 • Labor Trafficking: When someone is forced to work against their will – often through threats, debt, or control of documents